DangDuyKhang1999/pdsnd_github/README.md

 Exploring Bike Share Data in Major U.S. Cities

 ### Description
-This project involves exploring data related to bike share systems in three major cities in the United States: Chicago, New York City, and Washington, DC.
-The goal is to analyze the data to understand usage patterns and extract key statistics.
-The analysis includes determining popular times of travel, identifying popular stations and trips, calculating trip durations, and examining user information.
-The project uses Python to import the data, perform the analysis, and create an interactive terminal experience to present the findings.
+This project explores data from bike share systems in three major U.S. cities: Chicago, New York City, and Washington, DC.
+The objective is to analyze this data to uncover usage patterns and key statistics.
+The analysis focuses on identifying popular travel times, popular stations and trips, trip durations, and user demographics.
+Python is used to import the data, conduct the analysis, and create an interactive terminal-based interface to present the results.

 ### Files used
 + chicago.csv: Dataset for Chicago bike share system